okohll/abdocs/content/docs/workflows/advanced/recursive-workflows.md

 link to ingredient line = e.g. 7 grams crushed chillies Now recurse and do step 2 again, for any of the new exploded ingredient lines that are themselves recipes.
 Repeat 2 as many times as are necessary until there are no new lines which are recipes. **This is the key step – after this you’ll have a complete list of raw ingredients.**

-To make agileBase do that, simply tick the _recursive_ checkbox in the view’s workflow section.
+To make Agilebase do that, simply tick the _recursive_ checkbox in the view’s workflow section.
 It will repeat the step until the view contains no records.

 3) Step 3